thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Day 3

-I'll be designing more mockups today.
+I'll be designing more UI mockups today.